simonwep/nanopop/README.md

 <br>

 NanoPop is an ultra-tiny positioning engine.
-But **wait**, isn't there [PopperJS](https://github.com/popperjs/popper-core)?
+Hold up, isn't there [PopperJS](https://github.com/popperjs/popper-core)?
 Yeah - and PopperJS is great!
 But there are tons of features that, in most cases, you just might not need.
-This library is only around ~ 700 Bytes brotlied (PopperJS is around 3kB).
+This library is less than a third of PopperJS.

 #### When should I use Nanopop and not PopperJS?
 1. Situations where you want **full control** over positioning, including handling events such as scrolling, and manual resizing.
 2. **Performance-critical** cases with lots of elements [...] nanopop will only makes changes if you say so.
 3. Poppers with **minimal footprint** such as drop-downs and tooltips which don't require that much configurability.
 4. You might have some special needs about how your popper behaves.
-NanoPop could be used as super-class and you can, based on what's required, extend NanoPop as you will :)
+NanoPop exposes a function for the sole purpose of positioning something, use it in your own library!

 This library was originally part of [pickr](https://github.com/Simonwep/pickr) - now ported to TS with tests and a few updates / bug-fixes.